data2health/biodataclubkit/README.md

 * Survey tools to assess learning goals and outcomes
 * Implementation roadmap and guidebook

-## Milestones
-Each deliverable is represented as a Milestone, but not all Milestones need be deliverables.
-For example, see this 'report on XYZ' is a [Deliverable Milestone](https://github.com/data2health/project-repo-template/milestone/2)

-Please create 4-8 Milestones for each project, with dates prior to August 31st.
-Milestones for partially completed deliverables are acceptable: beta release of software, # interviews performed, 75% coverage, etc.

-Each Milestone must have at least one Issue (aka 'ticket'), each issue should be assigned to a person, preferably one at a time; reassignments are fine.
-Issues with checklists showing degree of completion are also acceptable, see [example](https://github.com/data2health/project-repo-template/issues/2).

-GitHub help on Milestones is [here](https://help.github.com/articles/creating-and-editing-milestones-for-issues-and-pull-requests/)

-## Evaluation
-Each project should propose a set of evaluation measures, recorded in a separate Evaluation Plan file, for example [here](https://github.com/data2health/project-repo-template/blob/master/evaluation.md).
-These will be reviewed by the Evaluation committee and approved by the Program Directors and NCATS.
-The Evaluation committee will meet with each Project team leads to assist.

-Each project should have Evaluation-realated issues, that can be tagged with the "evaluation" tag. see [Example Evaluation Issue](https://github.com/data2health/project-repo-template/issues/5)

-## Education
-Each project should propose a set of educational activities, listed separately in the Education Plan file.
-Please reference any of the following that apply:
-- Educational resources that will be generated (these can be milestones and/or files in the repo)
-- Educational opportunities (please indicate for which type of learner and how to participate)
-- Best practices guides

-Please include education related issues where relevant, tagged with "education".

 ## Get involved
-We encourage the community to get involved.

-We require all CD2H projects to have non-CD2H CTSA participants, as CD2H is a CTSA coordinating center.
-Each project should include an Engagement plan file, example [here](https://github.com/data2health/project-repo-template/blob/master/engagement.md).

-Please tag any engagment related issues with "engagement".

 ## Working documents
 Documentation may be natively in GitHub using the wiki or .md files in the appropriate folder, or in Google Drive.